Thursday, October 4, 2018

 The strong contrast between the two women is handled masterfully and not without a sardonic wit and frequent ironic jabs.
 It is clear that each will pay dearly for their experiments in the paranormal and mucking about with concepts and events they have no control over.
 Lulu, a pathetic portrait of wasted talent who is victimized and exploited by corrupt individuals, is not without one fine moment of heroism.
-In one of her best scenes Lulu's transformation from mouse to lion is brought on by her memory and occurs when Mrs. Guardi repeats a line that Lulu first heard years before uttered by her con artist husband just before he robbed her of her savings and abandoned her.
+In one of her best scenes Lulu's transformation from mouse to lion is triggered by a nearly forgotten memory.
+Mrs. Guardi repeats a line uttered by Lulu's con artist husband just before he stole her savings and abandoned her.
 It's a perfect moment, but is ultimately one tinged with irony and failure.

 Richie, Ellie's brother, seems initially to appear as a comic character.
 He's a typical caustically witty queen who turns up in 1970s pop fiction from writers who wanted to appear hip by tossing into their books a token gay character.
 That Loraine insists on referring to him as a homosexual throughout lessens the intended humor and yet Richie really does have most of the best lines.
 Luckily, Richie proves to be a firebrand in a couple of key scenes.
 Hell hath no fury like an angry gay guy.
 Don't mess with Richie, especially when he's doing his damnedest to save his sister from a hellish malady.